Lifting Your Moods From Shoulders Up

 The liquor of light oolong tea can vary from floral to sweet sugar cane.
 They can also be very lightly toasted.
 There is no better way to brighten your day than to enjoy a pot of light oolong tea.

 The base green tea leaf is picked and processed in much the same way as if green tea is going to be made, plucked, roasted and left to dry in the sun.
-But after that the leaves are skillfully encouraged to ferment and then they are made into compressed tea cakes and stored for vintaging.
+But after that the leaves are skillfully encouraged to oxidized and ferment and then they are typically compressed into round tea discs or bricks (a.k.a.
+‘Cha Bing’ 茶饼 literally ‘tea cakes’) and stored for vintaging.
 This produces the characteristic earthy, autumnal flavours and aromas.

 Green Pu Erhs are herbaceous, smooth, sweet, bright, brisk, clean, soft and slightly woody.
 There is a hint of roastiness, and they can be frisky if young.
 They have a lingering finish.
 The colour of the liquor is bright clear, from pale wheat-yellow to amber depending on the age of the tea.